sctyner/SAOM-removing-blindfold/VisualizingSAOMsOutline.md

     1. Model family - the SAOM is the model family
     2. Model form - which *β* effects get included
     3. Fitted model - estimates of rate parameters and *β*s resulting from `RSiena` fit
     4. Question: Can we find a direct interpretation of the SAOM *β* parameters?
+The *β*s are in the model space.
+How can we take them from the model space to the data space?
     5. Question: How can we visualize these networks interactively??

 3. Display the Model in Data-Space